milotheirself/srh-dom-capture/README.md

     },
     {
       greeting: ['And hello', 'GitHub'],
-      caption: 'These are HTML-snippets turning into an PNG image format–', },
+      caption: 'These are simple snippets being rasterized–', },
   ],
 }).then((result) => console.log);